 What happens when my trial expires?

-You are downgraded to the free plan, which has limited members and events.
+You are downgraded to the developer plan, which has limited members and events.

 Who sees my events?

 You control who can see events.
 We allow you to add your team members, as well as share events with anonymous users should you wish to do so.